enkidevs/curriculum/python/README.md

 name: Python

 description: One of the easiest languages to learn.
-But we go advanced too bro.
+But we go advanced too.

 color: D2FFA6